mscdex/node-imap/README.md

 Example
 =======

-* This example fetches the 'date', 'from', 'to', 'subject' message headers and the message structure of all unread messages in the Inbox since May 20, 2010:
+* Fetch the 'date', 'from', 'to', 'subject' message headers and the message structure of all unread messages in the Inbox since May 20, 2010:

 ```javascript
   var Imap = require('imap');